 If you live in Oaxaca, you’ll learn they can disrupt daily life and make it difficult to travel outside of the city.
 And if you’re traveling to Oaxaca, chances are you may not notice them unless they close the airport (which has been known to happen).

-The biggest conflict occurred in 2006 in Oaxaca City.
+The biggest conflict occurred during the 2006 protests in Oaxaca City.
 What started as a local teacher strike in the Zocalo turned violent after police fired on the nonviolent protesters.

 It’s important to note that these teacher protests have occurred every May for over 30 years.
 In previous years the strikes lasted a few weeks and resulted in slightly higher wages for the teachers.